tlack/atree/README.md

 * Determine parent of a given node:

-Remember, we use the index of a node (called `c`) as its identifier:
+Remember, we use the numeric index of a node (`childidx`) as its identifier:

 ```
 parentof(t,childidx) = { t.p[childidx] }